directus/directus/docs/guides/headless-cms/build-static-website/next-13.md

 Create a new collection called `pages` - make the Primary ID Field a "Manually Entered String" called `slug`, which will correlate with the URL for the page.
 For example `about` will later correlate to the page `localhost:3000/about`.

 Create a text input field called `title` and a WYSIWYG input field called `content`.
-In Roles & Permissions, give the Public role read access to the new collection.
+In Access Control, give the Public role read access to the new collection.
 Create 3 items in the new collection - [here's some sample data](https://github.com/directus-community/getting-started-demo-data).

 Inside of `app`, create a new directory called `[slug]` with a file called `page.tsx`.
 This is a dynamic route, so a